-I’m going to get more into creative energy and what that means in a post soon, but I wanted to explain what I’ve been experiencing and why I’m making these pivots in my career.
 You may have seen on Glitter Guide’s and my own Instagram that we’ve been posting more of what speaks to us, and you can see the shift.
 We aren’t getting as many eyeballs and likes on what we’re posting.
-That can be scary as shit when you have a business and team to support, but we’re staying true to our brand and we can’t allow fear to influence us.
-It’s time to focus on making stuff that truly resonates with me and my team and not worry if other people will like it.
-We hope that eventually we will find alignment.
+That can be scary when you have a business and team to support, but we’re staying true to our brand and we can’t allow fear to influence us.
+It’s time to focus on making stuff that genuinely resonates with my team and me.
+We hope that eventually, we will find alignment.

 …happiness and longevity are about doing what you love.

 Thank you to Andy J. Pizza of The Creative Pep Talk for the inspiration behind this title concept!
-Love this podcast.
+I love this podcast.